MoonSeg3R: Monocular Online Zero-Shot Segment Anything in 3D with Reconstructive Foundation Priors: Experiments

 \subsection{Implementation Details}

 The query refinement network $\phi$ is implemented as 3 transformer-based decoder layers, each consisting of two consecutive cross-attention layers, one self-attention and feed-forward layer.
 The query projection layer $\eta$ and the feature refinement network $\psi$ are both implemented as a series of MLP layers.
 To train MoonSeg3R, we randomly sample 16 adjacent RGB frames of size 512$\times$384 from each scene in ScanNet, and generate their VFM masks using FastSAM.
 CUT3R and DINOv3 are frozen during training.
 We train MoonSeg3R for 100 epochs, with AdamW as our optimizer and a learning rate of 1e-4 (with a cosine decay to 1e-5).
 The loss weights $\lambda_{seg}$, $\lambda_{xseg}$ and $\lambda_{dist}$ are respectively set to 1, 0.5 and 0.1.
 The training takes 6 hours on 4 NVIDIA RTX A6000 GPUs, with a batch size of 4 on each.
-During testing, for fair comparison with~\cite{tang2025onlineanyseg}, we generate VFM masks using CropFormer~\cite{qi2023iccv}.
+During testing, for fair comparison with~\cite{tang2025onlineanyseg}, we generate VFM masks using CropFormer~\cite{qi2023iccv}, and set keyframe sampling interval as 10 on ScanNet200 and 20 on SceneNN.
 The thresholds for intra-frame merging and cross-frame matching are respectively 0.8 and 1.8.
 We test our method on an NVIDIA RTX A6000 GPU.